denisidoro/docoptsh/README.md

 ### Alternatives

-If the system running the script has Python installed, such as a personal computer, you probably want to use the [Python-based docopt parser](https://github.com/docopt/docopt).
+If the system running the script has Python installed, such as a batteries included, personal computer, you probably want to use the [Python-based docopt parser](https://github.com/docopt/docopt).

 Otherwise, if compiling and using a binary for a given OS and processor architecture isn't a concern, you can use the [Go-based docopt parser](https://github.com/Sylvain303/docopts).